 The

-electrofusion melting the raw material into fused magnesite chrome,
+electrofusion melting raw material into fused magnesite chrome,

 pulverizing into a certain particle size, and mixing, forming and